AnushaUppuu/sky-route/README.md

 - Departure & arrival time
 - Total fare based on your inputs

-4. Confirm booking — and data.txt will be updated
+4. Confirm booking – and the PostgreSQL database will be updated.
 5. (Optional) Select Round Trip to get 5% off on the return ticket.

 ## 🤝 Contribution: